-After that I decided to do a masters.
+After that, I decided to do a masters.
 I decided to do the thing I like the most, so I picked artificial intelligence.
 I picked the University of Edinburgh which is a great computer science university in Europe and enrolled in its artificial intelligence specialization!
 There were some great courses like machine learning and pattern recognition, reinforcement learning, advanced computer vision and more.
-I found the advanced computer vision to be one of the most impressive ones.
-It was very interesting, lots of diverse problems to engage in.
+I found advanced computer vision to be one of the most impressive ones.
+It was very interesting, with lots of diverse problems to engage in.

 What did your master’s thesis involve?